Interplay of interaction and disorder in the steady state of an open quantum system

-In this work, we first analyze the clean system, i.e. without disorder, and we show that its steady state has identically zero local magnetization on each site.
-We also prove analytically that the steady state for the case in which the interaction and the kinetic terms of the Hamiltonian are of the same strength, is a highly symmetric, entangled, pure state which is sensitive to small amounts of disorder.
-We study the localization in the steady state by analyzing the natural orbitals of single particle reduced density matrix.
-This allows us to show that, because of the type of dissipator which contrasts disorder, a finite amount of disorder is necessary in order to achieve localization.
-Last we also show that, in the strong disorder regime, localization can be favored by larger interactions.
+In this Rapid Communication, we first analyze the clean system, i.e., without disorder, and we show that its steady state has identically zero local magnetization on each site.
+We also prove analytically that the steady state for the case in which the interaction and the kinetic terms of the Hamiltonian are of the same strength is a highly symmetric entangled pure state which is sensitive to small amounts of disorder.
+We study the localization in the steady state by analyzing the natural orbitals of the single-particle reduced density matrix.
+This allows us to show a complex behavior of the indicators of localization with the strength of the interaction.

-{\it Model.}---We study the steady state of a dissipative spin chain described by a master equation in Lindblad form \cite{GoriniSudharsan, Lindblad}
+{\it Model.} We study the steady state of a dissipative spin chain described by a master equation in Lindblad form \cite{GoriniSudharsan, Lindblad}

 where $\Lop$ is the system's Lindbladian.
-For the system's Hamiltonian we considered a Heisenberg $XXZ$ chain for spin-$1/2$ with a spatially disordered local magnetic field $h_l$,
+For the system's Hamiltonian we considered a Heisenberg $XXZ$ chain for spin-$\mathrm{1/2}$ with a spatially disordered local magnetic field $h_l$,

-where the elements of $\sop_l^\alpha$ are given by the Pauli matrices for $\alpha=x,\;y$ or $z$ and where we have used open boundary conditions.
+where the elements of $\sop_l^\alpha$ are given by the Pauli matrices for $\alpha=x,\;y$, or $z$ and where we have used open boundary conditions.
 The random field $h_l$ is uniformly distributed in $\left[-W,W\right]$ with $W$ characterizing the disorder strength.
 This model exactly maps to an interacting spinless fermionic chain under Jordan-Wigner transformation \cite{JordanWigner, Lieb}.
-The $XX$ part, parametrized by $J$, maps to the kinetic term for the fermionic chain and the interaction $\Delta$ part maps to nearest-neighbor interaction (we will thus refer to $\Delta$ as interaction in the following).
-In the absence of dissipation, this model has been shown to have many-body localized or ergodic phases depending on the strengths of disorder and interaction \cite{PalHuse2010, Bera2017, LezamaBardarson, LinHeidrichMeisner2017, Alet, Abanin}.
+The $XX$ part, parametrized by $J$, maps to the kinetic term for the fermionic chain, and the interaction $\Delta$ part maps to the nearest-neighbor interaction (we will thus refer to $\Delta$ as the interaction in the following).
+In the absence of dissipation, this model has been shown to have many-body localized or ergodic phases depending on the strengths of disorder and interaction \cite{PalHuse2010, BeraBardarson, Bera2017, LezamaBardarson, LinHeidrichMeisner2017, Alet, Abanin}.
 The dissipator we use is in Lindblad form and is given by